opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Job-Procedures-Gantt.md

 ## Skipping Jobs

-This action will place the job in a [Job to be Skipped]{.skd-job-statuses} state until the job qualifies to start.
+This action will place the job in a Job to be Skipped state until the job qualifies to start.
 When the job qualifies, it is skipped and the job dependency of all subsequent jobs will be met.